Al-Shahaniya

-Al Shahaniya (الشحانية) is a municipality (3299 km2) in Qatar, with its municipal seat has a city of the same name (39 km2).
+Al Shahaniya (الشحانية) is a municipality (3299 km2) in Qatar, with its municipal seat being a city of the same name (39 km2).
 Formerly in the municipality of Al Rayyan, but now an independent municipality, the municipal seat was delimited in 1988 by Law No. 22.
-In 2014, the cabinet ratified a draft amending some provisions to the 1988 law, thereby formalizing Al Shahaniya as Qatar's eighth municipality.
+In 2014, the cabinet ratified a draft amending provisions to the 1988 law that formalized Al Shahaniya as Qatar's eighth municipality.

 Etymology

-Al-Shahaniya derives its name from a plant known locally as 'sheeh' which was valued for its anti-inflammatory effects.
+Al-Shahaniya derives its name from a plant known locally as sheeh, which was valued for its anti-inflammatory properties.
 A variation of this name is Al-Sheehaniya.
 The plant's Latin name is Artemisia inculta; it is an aromatic perennial that frequently grows in the Middle East and North Africa region but which is scarce in Qatar due to its unsuitable soils.

 History

-In 2014, Al-Shahaniya split off from Al Rayyan Municipality to form its own municipality.
+In January 2014, Al-Shahaniya split off from Al Rayyan Municipality to form its own municipality.
 Integrating approximately 35% of Al Rayyan's area into the new municipality, some of Al Rayyan's western localities such as Al Gharbiam, Al Utouriya, Al Jemailiya, Umm Bab, Rawdat Rashed, Al Nasraniya, Dukhan and Al Khurayb were also included in the new municipality.
-Mohammed Al-Sahooti was the first mayor of the municipality.
-As of 2017, Mohammed Saif Al Hajri was mayor.
+In May 2015, the geographical boundaries of Al-Shahaniya were further delineated.
+On 9 September 2015, the Ministry of Municipality and Environment (MME) appointed Rashid Al Nuaimi, who was also director of Al Rayyan Municipality, as the interim director of the municipality.
+He was replaced as director by Mohammed Saif Al-Hajri in July 2016.